arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 trivial AQL queries that will only access a single document, e.g.

     FOR doc IN collection FILTER doc._key == ...
-RETURN doc
+RETURN doc FOR doc IN collection FILTER doc._key == ...
+RETURN 1

     FOR doc IN collection FILTER doc._key == ...
 REMOVE doc IN collection FOR doc IN collection FILTER doc._key == ...
 REMOVE doc._key IN collection